 |Katherine Gibson, MD, clinical assistant professor of family medicine, is a primary care physician from USC Family Medicine at Keck Medicine of USC.
 Here is the one thing she suggests you do:

 Stay hydrated.
 The best way to do this is by keeping a reusable water bottle with you throughout the day.
 For optimal health, make sure to drink between 40 to 60 ounces a day.
 Staying well hydrated can help you maintain your energy level, improve your mood, prevent constipation, prevent headaches, prevent kidney stones and help with weight loss.

 |Edy Soffer, MD, professor of clinical medicine, is a gastroenterologist from the USC Digestive Health Center.
 Here is the one thing he suggests you do:

-If you are in the Los Angeles area and are looking for exceptional care from some of the top physicians in the world, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting www.keckmedicine.org/request-an-appointment.
+If you are in the Los Angeles area and are looking for exceptional care, be sure to schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting www.keckmedicine.org/request-an-appointment.

 by Leonard Kim